The doorbell rang and I froze for a second.

-After chasing some shy zebras for ten minutes and failing to get closer than a hundred metres from them, it was time to turn around and head back to lodge.
-We’d been driving for just two hours and I couldn’t believe how many animals I’d seen.
+After chasing some shy zebras for ten minutes and failing to get closer than a hundred metres from them, it was time to turn around and head back to the lodge.
+We’d been driving for two hours and I couldn’t believe how many animals I’d seen.

 I was sweaty, dusty, and smiling from ear to ear.

 How Was My First African Safari?